angus6291/COMP2113-Project/README.md

 Group No.: 134

-Group Members: Tse Tsz Chun, Lam Chun Yin
+Group Members: Tse Tsz Chun, Lam Chun Yin Angus

 Tentative name of the game: 'Try your luck'